pbiggar/phc/doc/manual/treetutorial2.rst

 thing, but there are two important differences.  :func:`match` does not take comments, line numbers and other "additional" information into account, whereas :func:`deep_equals` does.
-The second difference is that :func:`match` supports wildcards; this will be explained in <xref linkend="treetutorial3">.
+The second difference is that :func:`match` supports wildcards; this will be explained in :ref:`treetutorial3`.